 Portland Opera To Go

-Portland Opera To Go provides children and families with the opportunity to engage in the rewarding world of opera by bringing high-quality, accessible programming to communities throughout Oregon and SW Washington.
-Our 2015 POGO production is a 50-minute version of Rossini's The Barber of Seville, set in colonial California and performed in a special Spanish-English version of the story.
+Portland Opera To Go provides children and families with the opportunity to engage in the rewarding world of opera by bringing high-quality, accessible programming to communities throughout Oregon and Southwest Washington.
+Our 2015 POGO production is a 50-minute version of Rossini's THE BARBER OF SEVILLE, set in colonial California and performed in a special Spanish-English version of the story.

 Public performances of THE BARBER OF SEVILLE will be offered at the Hampton Opera Center in February, 2015, as well as at several other venues around the state.